 Banner of Dalaran is a surprisingly rewarding choice.
 We recommend picking this talent if two requirements are met.
 Firstly, Varian and his allies do not really need additional Armor to protect themselves.
 Secondly, your team needs to feature at least one Mage, such as Li-Ming or Jaina, to increase Banner of Dalaran's overall value.

 Banner of Stormwind can be a worthy substitute to Banner of Ironforge if your team needs additional mobility to either engage the enemy team or retreat away from them.
-If timed well, Banner of Stormwind can definitely become a life saver for threatened allies.
+If timed well, Banner of Stormwind can definitely become a life saver for threatened allies while also allowing them to chase down fleeing enemies.

 Being hit by a Hero Basic Attack reduces the cooldown of Taunt by 1 seconds.